oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 1. From the main menu select `Quit` to exit the Pi's user interface and return to the Terminal window.

 2. Lastly, reboot the gateway by typing `sudo reboot` in the command line then `enter`.
 This is a necessary step in order to enact and save the changes that you have made.
-By rebooting you will also become logged out of your Pi, to restablish your connection you will need to follow the steps of the section below.
+By rebooting you will also become logged out of your Pi, to reestablish your connection you will need to follow the steps of the section below.

 ## Logging Back into Gateway

-After completing all of the above steps your Pi will no longer broadcast its local network, orignially appearing as some variation of `Rakwireless_XXXX` in your network list, it will no longer be visable here.
+After completing all of the above steps your Pi will no longer broadcast its local network, originally appearing as some variation of `Rakwireless_XXXX` in your network list, it will no longer be visible here.
 Instead, your Pi is now a client or resident living on your home internet's router.
-To be able to ssh or login to your Pi you will need to determine the address of where it is currently living, specifically what its new address is on your router.
+To be able to SSH or login to your Pi you will need to determine the address of where it is currently living, specifically what its new address is on your router.
 This address will change as you add and remove devices from your home internet, so you should re-visit these steps if in the future the IP address that you would login with no longer works.

 1. Reconnect your personal computer to your home internet.